 The day was crazy.
 Getting up early and running to dress rehearsals, going back and forth on the bus, doing a matinee, being exhausted, being held backstage at Radio City because it was so packed with other casts, crew, presenters, Hugh Jackman...
 Yes, when I saw him I screamed, "Wolverine!"
 I know...
 I'm ashamed.

+It was exciting and hectic and there were so many distractions ( Clint Eastwood just standing there, Orlando Bloom brushing by me), but then I heard our music.
+The magic notes we like to call them.
+Ramin started singing and my eyes welled up immediately.
+Then, when I walked onto that stage, my heart started pounding and tears started streaming down my face.
 That dream that I made as a little girl came true.
 The number ended, and when the lights came up, I saw about 6,000 people in that audience screaming for us.
 I looked around and saw my amazing cast, who I love so much, and they were all crying as well.
 That’s not something that everyone gets to live.

 What happened next was actually my favorite part.
 After we were done, they moved us quickly offstage so they could bring in the next performance.
 So, all of us, crying and laughing like fools, started down the hallway and when we entered the staircase to head toward the bus, there was the cast of Rocky waiting... and they started cheering as soon as we entered!

 They screamed and gave us high fives and hugs and fist pumps.
 That made me actually ugly-girl cry because it was so touching.
 I realized how amazing this community is.
 It is loving and supportive and special.